nibro7778/mydiary/README.md

 # MyDiary - Microservices Architecture and container based appliation

 Sample microservice and container based application, accessed via API Gateway (ocelot).
-Currently we are using .NET Core 2.2, Docker engine, Azure/AWS for hosting micro services, kubernetes.
-My dairy application is design to exploring "wave" of technologies like EF Core, ASP.NET Core.
+Currently we are planning to use .NET Core 2.2, Docker engine, Azure/AWS for hosting micro services, kubernetes.
+The goal of this project is implement the most common used technologies and share with technical community the best way to develop great application with .NET

 ## Project Status